 Throughout his varied careers as a boxer, marine, commando, and CIA agent, Moon Knight possesses a wide range of skills and abilities including military strategy and tactics, infiltration and stealth techniques, military interrogation and torture techniques, driver evasion techniques, and is a competent pilot who can fly most types of aircrafts.
 He is an expert in a wide variety of military firearms including pistols, sniper rifles, and machine guns with a marksman rating.
 His military training and background makes him not only an unconventional hero, he can and will use drastic means and extreme violence to stop criminals.

-Moon Knight is a highly skilled combatant who is equally adept in both unarmed and armed fighting techniques; he is a former heavyweight boxing champion who has comprehensive knowledge of the weak points of the human body with advanced skills in Judo, Savate, and Kung Fu and is an Olympic-class athlete, acrobat and gymnast.
+Moon Knight is a highly skilled combatant who is equally adept in both unarmed and armed fighting techniques; he is a former heavyweight boxing champion who has comprehensive knowledge of the weak points of the human body.
+Moon Knight's fighting style is brutal and straight to the point and combines techniques from Krav Maga, Dambe, Savate and FMA (Filipino Martial Arts) to put down his opponents as quickly and as painfully as possible.
+He also has advanced skills in Judo, Kung Fu and is an Olympic-class athlete, acrobat and gymnast.

 Taskmaster claims that there is no one's fighting style that he hates copying more than Moon Knight's.
 This is because unlike most other fighters, Moon Knight prefers not to block or evade an attack or injury if it allows him the opportunity to counterattack his opponent; much like how some boxers will actually court their opponent to attack and trusting in their stamina and ability to take punishment.

 He is also highly adept in various conventional and unconventional weaponry as well including shurikens and thrown projectiles, combat knives and swords, batons, truncheons, bo staffs, nunchucks, three-sectional staffs, longbows, chains, and bolos.